caiorss/Functional-Programming/ocaml/README.md

     - : float = 1000.
 ```

 Math Operations.
-In Ocaml the same operator cannot be used for more than one type, so to add ints (+) must be used, to add floats (+.), to add Int32, (Int32.add) and to add Int64, (Int64.add).
+In Ocaml the same operator cannot be used for more than one type, so to add ints (.), to add Int32, (Int32.add) and to add Int64, (Int64.add).

 ```ocaml
     # (+) ;;
     - : int -> int -> int = <fun>